wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/physical-input-button/includes/2-flic-app.md

 1. If the pairing is successful, then you will see Pairing Complete!
 On the top and a Finish button on the button.
 Click on **Finish**.

-1. Next click on the new flic button you just created and click on the + button next to **Click**.
-Click on the    magnifying icon which is available on the top right of the app and start typing Flow.
+1. Next click on the new flic button you created and click on the + button next to **Click**.
+Click on the    magnifying icon, which is available on the top right of the app and start typing Flow.
 Then click on **Microsoft Flow**.

     ![Search flow single click](../media/search-flow-single-click.jpg)